-The Bonds are direct obligations payable from the proceeds of an ad valorem tax levied, within the limitations prescribed by law, on all taxable property located within the City.
+The Bonds are direct obligations of the City payable from the proceeds of an annual ad valorem tax levied, within the limitations prescribed by law, on all taxable property located within the City.
 (See "AD VALOREM PROPERTY TAXATION" herein.)

 Redemption Provisions